feihong/asyncio-tasks-talk/talk.md

 ^ Unlike the `ensure_future()` method, `run_in_executor()` returns an `asyncio.Future` object.
 Although this object does have a `cancel()` method, it is only capable of cancelling a function that has not yet been executed by the thread pool.
 Once the task has started, the best way to cancel is by using a `threading.Event` object.

 ^ The first argument of `run_in_executor()` is supposed to be an `Executor` object.
 If you give it `None`, it will use a `ThreadPoolExecutor` by default.

 ---
+# Client code

+It's the same as the previous example!

+---
 # Demo